 Terry Mitchell, PhD - Aboriginal Health and wellness; Indigenous rights and global governance; poverty reduction, Breast cancer and dragon boating, Qualitative and constructivist research methodologies; Participatory action research, Community-university partnerships

-Geoffrey Nelson, PhD - Prevention and community mental health.
+Geoffrey Nelson, PhD - Prevention, community, mental health, housing and homelessness.

 Joan Norris, PhD - Adult development and aging, intergenerational relationships, grandparenting, family and ethnic patterns of gambling behaviour, generativity, environmental psychology.